wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

 {% include _toc.html %}

 <a name="AppExchange"></a>

+This is a step-by-step hands-on tutorial to Apps and AppExchange, with technical commentary along the way.

 1. With the Lightning Experience, hover your mouse over the App Launcher icon (with the 9 dots) at the upper-left of any Salesforce console screen, and "App Launcher" appears: